PascalLeMerrer/bitter-apple/README.md

 [Cucumber.js](https://github.com/cucumber/cucumber-js) is JavaScript & Node.js implementation of Behaviour Driven Development test framework - [Cucumber](http://cukes.info/).
 Cucumber.js is using [Gherkin](http://cukes.info/gherkin.html) language for describing the test scenarios in [BDD](http://en.wikipedia.org/wiki/Behavior-driven_development) manner.

-**BitterApple** is a fork of [Apickli](https://github.com/apickli/apickli), that does not seem to be maintained anymore.
+**BitterApple** started as a fork of [Apickli](https://github.com/apickli/apickli).

 It adds the following features to Apickli:
-- display of the real value when a test failed
+- display of the real value when a test fails
 - full JSON comparison
 - a clearer way to describe the expected JSON response
 - setting request header to a global variable value
 - using scenario and/or global variables in requests
 - testing global variable value
+- body of POST/PATCH/PUT/DELETE requests may be  multiline strings

 ## How to start - a simple tutorial